robert/robert.github.com/_posts/2020-06-24-remote-code-execution-kensingtonworks.md

 ---
 layout: post
-title: Remote code execution vulnerability in KensingtonWorks device manager
+title: Remote code execution vulnerability in KensingtonWorks mouse manager
 tags: [Security]
 og_image: https://robertheaton.com/kensington-cover.png
+published: false
 ---
 Back in February, a Twitter user who has asked to remain anonymous sent me a tipoff.
 They had noticed some odd behavior by [KensingtonWorks][kw], a piece of software that allows its users to add power functionality to mice made by Kensington, a popular brand of peripherals.